ptrkrlsrd/prominent/README.md

 # prominent
-## Go API for getting the 3 most prominent colors of an image
+## Go microservice for getting the 3 most prominent colors of an image